-This is a good test case for the idea of admitting this evidence.
-Often, let’s face it, plaintiffs’ accident lawyers just want to get this kind of evidence in to inflame the jury to hate – appropriately – the defendant.
-Here, the plaintiffs at least arguably were really hurt by the way defendant fled the scene and it really – at least allegedly, is hard to read these things and know – caused harm.
+This is a good test case for admitting this evidence.
+Often plaintiffs’ accident lawyers just want to get this kind of evidence in order to inflame the jury to hate – appropriately – the defendant.
+Here, the plaintiffs at least arguably were really hurt by defendant fleeing the scene and it really – at least allegedly, is hard to read these things and know – caused harm.
 We have plaintiffs in their seventies… it is not a stretch by any means.
 The trial court stuck to the usual playbook and excluded evidence of the defendant’s post-accident conduct because of its prejudicial nature.The Court of Special Appeals entertained two arguments in this appeal.
-First, did the trial court err in excluding testimony by witnesses that they told the plaintiff, while she was still in her truck, that defendant had fled the scene, returned, and laughed while driving away.
-Second, was it correct to exclude the testimony of plaintiff’s physician regarding her emotional injury?
+First, did the trial court err in excluding testimony by witnesses they told the plaintiff, while she was still in her truck, that defendant had fled the scene, returned, and laughed while driving away.
+Second, was it correct to exclude the testimony of the plaintiff’s physician regarding her emotional injury?